In the Beginning:

 In the Beginning: The Book of Genesis includes six family trees that show the lineage of the people of God.
 These visualizations make it easier to see the relationship between Old Testament figures beginning with Creation and stretching through all of the sons and grandsons of Jacob.
 Each genealogical chart takes up where the previous one left off.
 The red line that moves through these charts traces the descendants of Adam through to the grandsons of Perez in the tribe of Judah.
 This is the same family line that later will include Jesse and his son David, a line into which Jesus eventually will be born.
 Click on the first family tree (right) to enlarge it.
 The original genealogical chart is on page 29 in the study book In the Beginning: The Book of Genesis.

-Turning to God’s Word author Matthew Phelps addresses what’s going on with the exceptionally long life spans recorded in this section of the book of Genesis.
+Turning to God’s Word author Matthew Phelps addresses what’s going on with the exceptionally long life spans recorded in this section in the book of Genesis.
 Because there’s less sin and corruption at this early stage in salvation history, the author of the book of Genesis seems to be suggesting that this slows down the effect of sin, which is death.
-It still turns out that the serpent was lying when he told Eve that she and Adam could eat from the tree of the knowledge of good and evil and not die.
+It still turns out, however, that the serpent was lying when he told Eve that she and Adam could eat from the tree of the knowledge of good and evil and not die.
 As long as humanity sins, death is inevitable, and how God goes about redeeming men and women is the underlying theme woven throughout Scripture.
-The videos for this study are being redone and will be posted as they become available.
-The original videos for Lessons 4 through 28 will remain accessible until then.
+The genealogy in this section of the book of Genesis is what Matthew calls “filler-adjacent,” and takes the story from Adam to Noah and out of the age of myth.

 something interesting about biblical genealogies